Delay-Aware Hierarchical Federated Learning: System Model and Machine Learning Methodology

-\textbf{Communication Delay and Global Model Aggregations}: Recall that one of the contributions of this work is accounting for the impact of communication delay from edge to the cloud on model training.
+Based on the above described procedure, we can obtain the following general local model update rule at each device $i\in\mathcal S_c$: where ${\Theta_c^{(t)}}$ is the indicator of local model aggregation, defined as \textbf{Communication Delay and Global Model Aggregations}: In this work, we explicitly consider the communication delay from the edge to the cloud during model training.
 During global aggregation $k$, the upstream communication delay of local models from devices to the main server is denoted as $\Delta^\mathsf{U}_k$, while the downstream delay of the global model to edge devices is denoted as $\Delta^\mathsf{D}_k$.
-We then define the \textit{round-trip communication delay} as the time taken from when the edge devices send their local models to the edge servers (which forward them to the main server) until each device completes its local model synchronization based on the received global model, expressed as $\Delta_k=\Delta^\mathsf{U}_k+\Delta^\mathsf{D}_k$, assuming $0\leq \Delta_k \leq \tau_k-1,~\forall k$.
+We then introduce the \textit{round-trip communication delay} to describe the duration from the moment edge devices transmit their local models to the edge servers (which subsequently forward them to the main server) until the devices finalize their local model synchronization using the received global model, expressed as $\Delta_k=\Delta^\mathsf{U}_k+\Delta^\mathsf{D}_k$, assuming $0\leq \Delta_k \leq \tau_k-1,~\forall k$.
+Both uplink $\Delta^\mathsf{U}_k$ and downlink delay $\Delta^\mathsf{D}_k$ are quantified in terms of the \textit{number} of local SGD update rounds that edge devices can perform during this period.

-In conducting global aggregations, to compensate for the round-trip delay, the devices will transmit their local models to the edge servers $\Delta_k$ time instances before the end of each local model training interval $\mathcal{T}_k$, i.e., at $t=t_{k+1}-\Delta_k \in \mathcal{T}_k$.
-In the meantime, the devices continue to perform $\Delta_k$ more local updates via SGD/local aggregation before receiving the global model.
-We assume that $\Delta_k$ can be accurately estimated, e.g., from round-trip delays observed in recent time periods.
+In conducting global aggregations, to account for the round-trip delay, devices send their local models to the edge servers $\Delta_k$ time instances prior to the completion of each local model training interval $\mathcal{T}_k$, i.e., $t=t_{k+1}-\Delta_k \in \mathcal{T}_k$.
+Concurrently, these devices carry out an additional $\Delta_k$ local updates using local model updates before they receive the updated global model.
+We assume that $\Delta_k$ can be reasonably estimated, e.g., from round-trip delays observed in recent time periods\footnote{In this study, we utilize the most recently observed delay, measured during the last local model training interval, as an approximation for the forthcoming round-trip delay, drawing inspiration from TCP analysis where round-trip times remain fairly stable for tens of seconds \cite{hao2002RTT}.}

 The edge servers then forward the locally aggregated models $\bar{\mathbf w}_{c}^{(t)}$ to the main server with the delay of $\Delta^{\mathsf{U}}_k$.
 The main server builds the global model based on the \textit{stale} local models as

 where $\bar{\mathbf w}^{(t)}=\sum\limits_{c=1}^N \varrho_c \bar{\mathbf w}_{c}^{(t)}$ is the global average of local models for all $t$ and $\varrho_c$ is defined in~\eqref{eq:2}.
 Note that the computation of the global model $\bar{\mathbf w}^{(t_{k+1}-\Delta_k)}$ is performed by the main server at $t=t_{k+1}-\Delta^{\mathsf{D}}_k$.
 After the computation at the main server, the global model $\bar{\mathbf w}^{(t_{k+1}-\Delta_k)}$ is then broadcast and received at the devices with the delay of $\Delta^{\mathsf{D}}_k$.
 The devices then synchronize their local models at time $t_{k+1}$ via a linear local-global model combiner, as follows.